Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Introduction

 (recall that $g=2/\pi$).
 Thus there exists a universal constant $c>0$ such that for all $N\ge 10$ and $z\in B_{N/2}$,

 The maximum of the GFF (in absolute value) has been shown in \cite{BDG2001} to be

 where $o(1)\rightarrow 0$ in probability as $N\rightarrow\infty$.

-\begin{remark} By \eqref{eq:density}, the density of the random set $\{ z\in B_{N/2}: |\varphi_N(z)|\le \varepsilon \sqrt{\log N} \}$ can be made arbitrarily close to $0$ by taking $\varepsilon$ small enough.
+\begin{remark} By \eqref{eq:density}, the density of the random set $\{ z\in B_{N/2}: |\varphi_N(z)|\le C \sqrt{\log \log N} \}$ vanishes as $N$ goes to infinity.
 We stress that this property makes our situation very different from the one-sided case, where $\{ z\in B_{N/2}: \varphi_N(z)\ge h\}$ occupies half of the vertices as $N\to \infty$ (by \eqref{eq:density-bound}).
 Our result is also contrary to Bernoulli percolation, where open sites should have a positive density (above a certain critical threshold) to percolate.
 This situation, which we find remarkable, occurs because the DGFF takes advantage of the strong correlations.
 A similar phenomenonology, where positive association helps percolation, is also conjectured in three dimensions, as explained in the introduction of \cite{DPR2018a}. \end{remark}

+\begin{remark} As far as we know, it is still a widely open question to determine the percolation threshold for the TSLS of the DGFF, or at least its order of magnitude (as $N \to \infty$).
+It was conjectured by Aru, Garban and Sep\'ulveda in \cite[Remark 1]{AGS2022} that this threshold should be constant in the limit.
+They further hinted, supported by a simulation in \cite[Figure 3]{AGS2022}, that this constant is possibly $\lambda_0$, where $2\lambda_0$ is the height gap of the continuum GFF.
+This conjecture is quite natural, because $\lambda_0$ also turns out to be the percolation threshold for the two-valued sets of the GFF, which is conceptually the continuum analogue of the TSLS of the DGFF.

+At present, we have no argument that would support or refute this conjecture.
+However, we have made some preliminary simulations which give strong hints that the discrete threshold is \emph{not} $\lambda_0$, see Figure~\ref{fig:simulation}.
+In our normalization, the height gap is $2\lambda_0 = \sqrt{2 \pi}$, and the thresholds that we observe are clearly above $\lambda_0 = 1.253314\ldots$ (even though in the annulus case, they are rather close for small boxes).

+To conclude this discussion, we wish to point out that there is, on the mathematical side, also an essential gap between the discrete picture and the continuum one (see Remark~\ref{rmk:gff1} for a more detailed discussion). \end{remark}